Living with a chronic illness - reaching out to others

 Tell people about your illness to keep you safe.
 If you have a medical emergency, you want people to step in and help.
 For example:

 - If you have epilepsy, your coworkers should know what to do if you have a seizure.

-- If you have diabetes, they should know what the symptoms of low blood sugar are and what to do.
+- If you have diabetes, they should know what the symptoms of low blood sugar are and what to do if you have them.

 There may be people in your life who want to help you take care of yourself.
 Let your loved ones and friends know how they can help you.
 Sometimes all you need is someone to talk to.

 You may not always want people's help.
 You might not want their advice.
-Tell them as much as you feel comfortable.
+Tell them as much as you feel comfortable sharing.
 Ask them to respect your privacy if you don't want to talk about it.